binhex/siphonator/README.md

 # Siphonator

-This softwsare is under *HEAVY* development right now, expect lack of documentation, major bugs and missing functionality.
+This software is under *HEAVY* development right now, expect lack of documentation, major bugs and missing functionality.

 ## Description